logan-gatlin/the-halcyon-book/src/docs/result.md

 ### unwrap_ok: `(result '0 '1) -> '0`
 Returns the value contained in an Ok result.
 Panics if the result is Error.
-It is reccomended that you use pattern matching in most cases instead of this.
+It is recommended that you use pattern matching in most cases instead of this.
 #### Example
 ```halcyon
 let my_result = result:Ok ("Hatsune Miku")